Aurelian: Under Claudius

 Now stranded in Roman territory, the Goths' lack of provisions began to take its toll.
 Aurelian, sensing his enemies' desperation, attacked them with the full force of his cavalry, killing many and driving the remainder westward into Thrace.
 As winter set in, the Goths retreated into the Haemus Mountains, only to find themselves trapped and surrounded.
 The harsh conditions now exacerbated their shortage of food.
 However, the Romans underestimated the Goths and let their guard down, allowing the enemy to break through their lines and escape.
 Apparently emperor Claudius ignored advice, perhaps from Aurelian, and withheld the cavalry and sent in only the infantry to stop their break-out.

 The determined Goths killed many of the oncoming infantry and were only prevented from slaughtering them all when Aurelian finally charged in with his Dalmatian cavalry.
 The Goths still managed to escape and continued their march through Thrace.
 The Roman army continued to follow the Goths during the spring and summer of 270.
 Meanwhile, a devastating plague swept through the Balkans, killing many soldiers in both armies.

 Emperor Claudius fell ill on the march to the battle and returned to his regional headquarters in Sirmium, leaving Aurelian in charge of operations against the Goths.
 Aurelian used his cavalry to great effect, breaking the Goths into smaller groups which were easier to handle.
 By late summer the Goths were defeated: any survivors were stripped of their animals and booty and were levied into the army or settled as farmers in frontier regions.
 Aurelian had no time to relish his victories; in late August news arrived from Sirmium that emperor Claudius was dead.

 Emperor

 Rise to power

 When Claudius died, his brother Quintillus seized power with support of the Senate.
 With an act typical of the Crisis of the Third Century, the army refused to recognize the new emperor, preferring to support one of its own commanders: Aurelian was proclaimed emperor about August or September (older sources argue for May) by the legions in Sirmium.
 Aurelian defeated Quintillus' troops, and was recognized as emperor by the Senate after Quintillus' death.
 The claim that Aurelian was chosen by Claudius on his death bed can be dismissed as propaganda; later, probably in 272, Aurelian put his own dies imperii at the day of Claudius' death, thus implicitly considering Quintillus a usurper.

-With his base of power secure, he now turned his attention to Rome's greatest problems – recovering the vast territories lost over the previous two decades, and reforming the res publica.